pschool-in/curriculum/content/science/earth-5.md

 ### Origin of Earth.

-Millions of years ago an explosion called the big bang occurred.
+Millions of years ago an explosion called 'The Big Bang' occurred.
 Numerous stars and celestial bodies came into existence by that massive explosion.
-These celestial bodies together called the Universe.
-It is also referred to as cosmos.
+These celestial bodies together called the Universe or Cosmos.

 1. Universe: The Universe is a vast expanse of space.
 The Universe consists of billions of galaxies, stars, planets, comets, asteroids, meteoroids and natural satellites.
 2. Galaxy: Galaxy has a huge cluster of stars.
-Our galaxy is called‘Milky way’.
+Our galaxy is called ‘Milky way’.
 There are billions of galaxies in the Universe.
-3. Solar System : Solar system consists of the sun, the planets, their moons, dwarf planets,asteroids and comets.
-These objects are  bound by gravitational force.
+3. Solar System : It consists of the sun, the planets, their moons, dwarf planets,asteroids and comets.
+These objects are bound by Earth's gravitational force.

 ### Movement of Earth

-The earth rotates on its axis.
-It is called rotation of the earth.
-It also revolves around the Sun.
-It is called revolution of the earth.
-Day and night are caused due to the earth’s rotation.
-Seasons are caused by Earth’s revolution.
-Life is possible only on earth because of the presence of land, air and water.
+The Earth rotates on its axis and also revolves around the Sun.
+Day and night are caused due to the Earth’s rotation whereas the Earth's revolution is responsible for seasons.
+Life is possible on Earth because of the presence of land, air and water.

 ### Planets